qdrant/landing_page/qdrant-landing/content/articles/data-privacy.md

 As you can see, by implementing RBAC, you can ensure proper segregation of roles and their privileges, and avoid privacy loopholes in your application.

-## **Qdrant Hybrid Cloud and Data Sovereignty**
+## Qdrant Hybrid Cloud and Data Sovereignty

-In many enterprise applications, data is subject to the laws and governance structures of the country in which it is collected or stored.
-This is particularly important for organizations that operate globally, as different countries have varying regulations concerning data privacy, security, and access.
-This often involves deploying infrastructure within specific geographical boundaries to control where and how data is processed and stored.
+Data governance varies by country, especially for global organizations dealing with different regulations on data privacy, security, and access.
+This often necessitates deploying infrastructure within specific geographical boundaries.

-This means that along with data security features, the vector database you choose should offer you the ability to deploy and scale in an infrastructure that you control.
-Qdrant Hybrid Cloud allows you to do this, while leveraging all its features, including sharding, replicas, JWT authentication, and monitoring.
+To address these needs, the vector database you choose should support deployment and scaling within your controlled infrastructure.
+[Qdrant Hybrid Cloud](/documentation/hybrid-cloud/) offers this flexibility, along with features like sharding, replicas, JWT authentication, and monitoring.

-Essentially, Qdrant Hybrid Cloud integrates Kubernetes clusters from various environments—cloud, on-premises, or edge—into a unified managed service.
-This setup allows organizations to manage Qdrant databases using the Qdrant Cloud UI while the databases remain within the organization's infrastructure.
+Qdrant Hybrid Cloud integrates Kubernetes clusters from various environments—cloud, on-premises, or edge—into a unified managed service.
+This allows organizations to manage Qdrant databases through the Qdrant Cloud UI while keeping the databases within their infrastructure.

-When combined with JWT and RBAC, Qdrant Hybrid Cloud offers enterprise users the ability to build a fully secure, private, and sovereign vector store.
-This capability allows enterprises to scale their AI applications geographically, while adhering to local laws and regulations and maintaining strict control over their data.
+With JWT and RBAC, Qdrant Hybrid Cloud provides a secure, private, and sovereign vector store.
+Enterprises can scale their AI applications geographically, comply with local laws, and maintain strict data control.

 ## Conclusion